Colorful board games and card games displayed in a woven basket labeled 'EAT PLAY LOAN'.

 Codenames

-Kelly R: There are 2 teams, and one member of each team gives clues to teammates to get them to guess certain words on a grid of cards.
+Kelly R said: There are 2 teams, and one member of each team gives clues to teammates to get them to guess certain words on a grid of cards.
 While younger kids can do well as part of a larger team, kids need to be older to play on their own because some of the clues or words are more advanced.
 This makes it a great board game for teens and tweens!
 It's especially perfect for playing when you have a larger group, because teams can be any size and the full rules can be learned within minutes.

 Spoons